Welcome Letter Costa Rica Retreats 2022-2023

 • Personal items; clothes, long pants, towel, etc.

-• Flip flops / rubber sandals if you
+• Flip flops / rubber sandals if you have them

 Try to avoid bringing red/brightly coloured clothing.